 Ethisphere releases Best Practices and Key Takeaways report highlighting key themes and conversations that took place at the Summit including building and sustaining an ethical culture, operating in global and emerging markets and social media and communications for ethics and compliance.

-NEW YORK – May 19, 2015 – The Ethisphere Institute, the global leader in defining and advancing the standards of ethical business practices and host of the Global Ethics Summit released the Best Practices and Key Takeaways from the 7th Annual Summit.
+NEW YORK – May 19, 2015 – Ethisphere, the global leader in defining and advancing the standards of ethical business practices and host of the Global Ethics Summit released the Best Practices and Key Takeaways from the 7th Annual Summit.

 During the Summit, “culture” was cited as the 2014 “Word of the Year” by Merriam-Webster and was a key topic throughout both days of the event.
 Keynotes from “The CEO Panel” discussed ways to foster corporate culture based on values versus rules and established that tone from the top and middle management would drive home the message.